thanthese/vim-presentation/examples.md

 ## visual selection

-Change these ints to doubles.
+Change these ints to doubles with visual selection.

       int foo;
       int bar;